 - avoid high-risk foods.

-For more information and the most up-to-date list of high-risk foods to avoid, see the Ministry for Primary Industries’ food safety resource Food safety in pregnancy.
+For more information and the most up-to-date list of high-risk foods to avoid, see the Ministry for Primary Industries’ food safety resource Food safety and pregnancy.
 You can also call MPI Food Safety on 0800 693 721 or talk to your midwife or specialist doctor.

 Eating for healthy pregnant women – HealthEd (Health Promotion Agency and Ministry of Health)